funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 :code:`-w` | :code:`--max-workers`
 """"""""""""""""""""""""""""""""""

+    .. versionadded:: 4.0.0

 Sets the number of maximal worker to use.

+Keep in mind that the :code:`--max-workers` mostly - if not only - affects the tester threads.
+Because we want to safely write the files, we still need a single thread which read the submitted results and generate the outputs.

+The reason we added this to PyFunceble :code:`4.0.0` is we don't want to have a wrongly formatted output file.

 The default is number of available CPU cores multiplied by 5